mattileh/MMM-SensorGateway/README.md

 * Gateway and MM2 module uses TCP port 8001 for communicating (check if another software is using this)
 * Gateway can be changed to route beacons to local network (for example debugging from PC).
 See def _main(argv): in bleAdvWebSocket.py
 * Run gateway manually go to gateway folder and `sudo python bleAdvWebSocket.py`
+* Check that MAC ADDRESSES are in UPPERCASE